fwenzel/upshot/index.md

 ### Stay up to date
 The easiest way to stay up to date with development on UpShot is following [UpShot_it on Twitter][twitter].
 Every [blog post][blog] and update will be announced there.

-**Note:** Before version 2.0, UpShot did not have automatic updates.
-If you're running an older version of UpShot, make sure to download the latest version >= 2.0 so you'll stay up to date on UpShot releases in the future.

 Here are the latest posts: